AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

 1. Download the physical backup data of the ApsaraDB for MongoDB instance in the ApsaraDB for MongoDB console.
 For more information, see [Download the physical backup data of a replica set instance](/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Download the physical backup data of a replica set instance.md).
 You can also run the following command to download the data:

     ```
-    wget -c '<The external download URL of the data backup file>' -O <The name that you want to use for the downloaded data backup file> <File name extension>
+    wget -c '<External download URL of the data backup file>' -O <Custom name of the downloaded data backup file>.<File name extension>
     ```

     **Note:** Make sure that the file extension is `.tar.gz` or `_qp.xb`.

 2. Run the following command to create a directory named `data` in the /root/mongo/ directory.
-Then, move the downloaded physical backup file of the ApsaraDB for MongoDB instance to the /root/mongo/data/ directory:
+Then, move the downloaded physical backup file of the ApsaraDB for MongoDB instance to the /root/mongo/data/ directory.

     ```
-    mkdir -p /root/mongo/data && mv <<The name of the physical backup file>.<File name extension>> /root/mongo/data
+    mkdir -p /root/mongo/data && mv <Name of the physical backup file>.<File name extension> /root/mongo/data
     ```

 3. Decompress the physical backup file.